U.S. Department of Veterans Affairs

 Participation in the seasonal influenza vaccination program is a requirement for all Department of Veterans Affairs Health Care Personnel (HCP)

-Participation in the Coronavirus Disease 2019 (COVID-19) vaccination program is a requirement for all Veterans Health Administration Health Care Personnel (HCP) – See “Additional Information” below for details.
+Participation in the Coronavirus Disease 2019 (COVID-19) vaccination program is a requirement for all Department of Veterans Affairs Personnel

-To qualify for this position, you must meet one of the following criteria:
+To qualify for this position, applicants must meet all requirements by the closing date of this announcement, .

 IMPORTANT: A transcript must be submitted with your application if you are basing all or part of your qualifications on education.